dodoslavn/debian_jenkins_latest/README.md

 ## Java version
-Your probably want to check whats the defautl Java version on your host
+Your probably want to check whats the default Java version on your host ( Java 17 works ):
 > update-alternatives --config java